PatrickB1994/institution-service/README.md

 Authorization header for subsequent requests.
 With a valid JWT token, you are now able to perform CRUD operations.
 Additionally, the application generates logs which can be monitored in the /logs directory.

-## Known Issues

-The refresh token logic currently expires tokens after a period of time then the user will need to login again.
-An alternative approach is on each refresh token request delete the old token and generate a new one.

 ## Author

 - [Patrick Badran, Lead Developer](https://github.com/PatrickB1994)